Rahulbaran/school-site/README.md

 # school-site

-- It is a school website created using React.
+- It is a school website created using React and React Router.